 Philadelphia Discrimination Lawyers

 Working people are protected against discrimination on the basis of their religion.
 Our Philadelphia religious discrimination lawyers have represented victims of discrimination based on religion and have achieved compensation and job protection when they have been treated unlawfully.
-These clients contact us because they were discriminated against at work or subject to a hostile work environment.
+These clients contact us because they were discriminated against at work or subjected to a hostile work environment.
 Employment lawyers at Galfand Berger are here to help you and protect you from religious discrimination and harassment.

-Many companies have policies regarding any discrimination, harassment or retaliation in their company handbook.
-Likewise, they may have reporting requirements, which may require you to follow a certain procedure.
-You should request the company to take action to stop and correct discrimination, harassment, or retaliation.
-You should follow those procedures and document your actions in writing.
-Failure to follow those procedures may lead to a denial of your rights to recover legal damages for the improper action of the company.
+Many companies have policies regarding any discrimination, harassment or retaliation that occurs in their company handbook.
+Likewise, they may have reporting requirements, which may mandate you to follow a certain procedure.
+You should request that the company take action to correct and stop any discrimination, harassment or retaliation that is occurring.
+You should follow the procedure and document your actions in writing.
+Failure to follow the procedure may lead to a denial of your rights to recover legal damages for the improper action of the company.

 There is a limited time in which you can bring a claim for religious discrimination, harassment, or retaliation.
-You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination and/or the same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
+You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination.
+The same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
 However, if you file a claim with the PHRC within 180 days of the last act of discrimination or harassment, you can file a claim with the EEOC within 300 days of the last act of discrimination or harassment.